A Bayesian Model of Dose-Response for Cancer Drug Studies

 In the above model, $w_i, v_{jt} \in \R^D$ are the latent factors and loadings for each organoid $i$ and drug-dose $(j, t)$, respectively.
 The $T \times D$ drug loadings matrix $V_j$ contains all $(v_{j1}, \ldots, v_{jT})$ loading vectors for drug $j$.
 The choice of the number of latent factors, $D$, is a hyperparameter.
 We will occasionally refer to factors and loadings as embeddings or attributes, and $D$ as the embedding dimension.

 The generative model in \cref{eqn:generative_model} incorporates a number of design decisions motivated by prior knowledge about biology and the nature of the experiments conducted.
 We explain the rest of the model in the context of these design decisions and the properties they induce in the resulting dose-response curves.

 \paragraph{Monotonicity in the dose-response curve} All drugs in both organoid studies are cytotoxic, only inducing a higher rate of cell death as the dose increases.
 This monotonic dose-response relationship is encoded by the hard constraint at the top of \cref{eqn:generative_model}.
 Each dose-response effect $\mu_{ijt}$ is required to be at least as toxic as the previous $\mu_{ij(t-1)}$ effect; we assume $\mu_{ij0} = 1$.

-Biological samples in a study will share molecular attributes.
-In cancer, different tumor samples will contain similar patterns of genomic mutations, copy number alterations, and gene expression \citep{weinstein:etal:2013:tcga}.
+\paragraph{Latent attributes for biological samples} Organoid samples share molecular attributes.
+In cancer, different tumor samples contain similar patterns of genomic mutations, copy number alterations, and gene expression \citep{weinstein:etal:2013:tcga}.
 In mixed tissue experiments, cells that have differentiated into the same type will often respond similarly \citep[e.g.,][]{huang:etal:2011:light-therapy-cell-types}.
 These attributes are captured in BTF with a latent vector, $w_i \in \R^D$ for the $i^{\text{th}}$ sample, as in standard matrix factorization.
 For identifiability \citep{bernardo:etal:2003:identifiable-bayesian-factor-models}, we assume a lower-triangular structure on the factors matrix $W = (w_1, \ldots, w_N)$, though interpretable factors is not our primary goal here.